 Last week, they started digging.
-No idea what’s going to be on the land but they seem to be digging deep.
-There are more trucks and men in tactical gear every day.
+No idea what was happening or what was gonna be on the land but they seem to be digging deep.
+There were more trucks and men in tactical gear every day.

-Maybe soon she’ll know what they’re doing over there, across the highway from her mama’s farmhouse.
+Maybe soon she’d know what they were doing over there, across the highway from her mama’s farmhouse.
 Where she sits on the roof and watches them as the sun sets.

 © Shayne McClendon